The Marvelous Mrs. Maisel Is Back & She's Taking On The World

 “I think that maybe he’s starting to realize that this isn’t just a pipe dream and that maybe, in the eyes of the public, she’s got something,” Shalhoub told Entertainment Tonight in February, hinting that Midge’s family will join her somewhere along the tour.
 “I’m not sure, but I think there’s a little bit of a thaw going on.”
 Midge should probably still pack a sweater just in case.

-The Marvelous Mrs. Maisel season 3 premieres Dec.
-6 on Amazon Prime Video.
+The Marvelous Mrs. Maisel season three premieres 6th December on Amazon Prime Video.

 Advertisement